momargoh/diario/README.md

 ## DataModels

 I like to keep data model class definitions in a separate file to the service, I've found this reduces clutter.
-I have included `serialize()` and `deserialize()` methods on the DataModels which I generally use for

-- converting variable names (a little redundant for this project, but very necessary if the backend doesn't use camelCase),
-- converting variable types (eg, converting `Firestore.Timestamp` to `Date`)
-- checking validity of the incoming data (particularly with document databases like Firestore, there's the risk of older documents missing newer required fields).

-These methods could equally be included in the service file as opposed to in the class definition file.
+But equally you could move the `deserialize()` method into the service and keep the class definition file a bit slimmer.

 ## AngularFire syntax